Additional Academic Resources Available for KU Students

 Eligibility: Participants can receive tutoring in a limited number of classes.

 Description: Peer-Led Undergraduate Supplement discussions are coupled with interactive exercises that reinforce lecture material in a small group setting.
 These sessions are specifically designed to bridge gaps between teaching and learning.
-Courses Served for Fall 2018 are: BIOL 150, CHEM 130 and 330.

 Eligibility: All students enrolled in a class where PLUS is provided.